xupei0610/SocialVAE/README.md

 ## Evaluation and Pretrained Models

-We provide the dataset files in `data` folder and our pretained models in `models` folder.
+We provide our pretained models in `models` folder and the training and testing data in `data` folder and.
 We also provide the configuration files that we used during training in `config` folder.

 Command to evaluate a pretrained model: